 We enforce the following limits to prevent Bitbucket Cloud use in a way that consumes a disproportionate amount of system resources or that would adversely impact the performance or operation of Bitbucket Cloud for other users.
 In addition to the enforced limits, this page contains some general "good neighbor" suggestions for using Bitbucket.

-- Soft limit 1 GB: You will be notified by email and via a notification bar in Bitbucket Cloud.
+- Soft limit 1 GB: You will be notified via a notification bar in Bitbucket Cloud.

 - Hard limit 2 GB: Your ability to push to the repository will be disabled.
-You will be notified by email and with a notification bar in Bitbucket Cloud.
+You will be notified via a notification bar in Bitbucket Cloud.

 |Limit type||Size or number of occurrences||Reason|